M-ballabio1/D3S-projects/README.md

             - SYSTOLIC VOLUME
             - BODY MASS INDEX

-            Using the following features brings the test accuracy from 0.70 to 0.736.
+            Using the following features brings the test accuracy from 0.70 to 0.73 with Cross-Validation=5.

 #### 2. Decision Tree Regression project for Time Series
             Forecasting analysis AMAZON stock prize using "AMZN_data.csv" dataset on Kaggle.